-Dr Jesse Salah Ovadia is an Assistant Professor in the Department of Political Science at the University of Windsor, Canada.
+Dr Jesse Salah Ovadia is an Associate Professor in the Department of Political Science at the University of Windsor, Canada.
 Previously, he was Lecturer in International Political Economy at Newcastle University in the UK.
 He holds a PhD and MA in Political Science from York University (Canada) and a BA(Hons) in Development Studies and Politics from Queen’s University (Canada).

 Born and raised in Toronto, Jesse has lived and worked in Canada, Ghana, Nigeria, Angola, Tanzania, Guyana, India, France and the United Kingdom and speaks English, French and Portuguese.
 He is both a researcher and development practitioner and continues to work with international organisations, donor agencies and private companies.